 Their ability to integrate with the brain’s chemical system also paves the way for dependence and addiction to take shape.
 Once physical dependence develops, the compulsive drug-using behaviors that result will lead to addiction unless drug use stops.
 Detoxing from alcohol and drugs works to break the body’s physical dependence on these substances.

 Since drugs and alcohol naturally raise the brain’s dopamine levels, the reward system quickly picks up on this relationship.
-Addiction develops as the reward system gets locked into the dopamine-feed that results from substance abuse.
-In effect, the addiction cycle mirrors the body’s cycle of physical dependence only it takes place inside your mind.
-Drug alcohol detox nips the problem in the bud by cutting off the dopamine-feed.
+Addiction develops as the reward system gets locked into the dopamine feed that results from substance abuse.
+In effect, the addiction cycle mirrors the body’s cycle of physical dependence, only it takes place inside your mind.
+Drug alcohol detox nips the problem in the bud by cutting off the dopamine feed.

-Substance abuse and addiction affect different people in different ways so it’s important to pick the detox program that’s best equipped to meet your treatment needs.
+Substance abuse and addiction affect different people in different ways, so it’s important to pick the detox program that’s best equipped to meet your treatment needs.
 You can get a good idea of what type of program will work best for you by looking at the problems drugs and alcohol cause in your day-to-day life.
-At this point, the question ‘why is detox necessary’ becomes ‘which detox program can help me take back control of my life.’
+At this point, the question, ‘why is detox necessary’ becomes ‘which detox program can help me take back control of my life.’

 The important thing to remember is a substance abuse problem will take on a life of its own when left to its own devices.
-Detox is a necessary first step towards breaking the vicious cycles of dependence and addiction.
+Detox is a necessary first step toward breaking the vicious cycles of dependence and addiction.
 As difficult as stopping drug and alcohol abuse may seem, it can be done when you have the level of support you need.